dewyman/TALON-paper-2019/splicing_analyses/noncanonical_SJ_analysis/GM12878/README.md

 ## Data processing

-1) Obtain PacBio GM12878 splice junctions (rep1 and 2) in pre-TranscriptClean reads
+1) Obtain PacBio GM12878 splice junctions (rep1 and 2) in pre-TranscriptClean reads.
+Note: this is slow when you have a lot of reads.
 ```
 data_dir=/share/crsp/lab/seyedam/share/TALON_paper_data/revisions_10-19/data
 cat ${data_dir}/PacBio_GM12878_1/Minimap2/all_mapped_FLNC_noScaff.sam \